KristofferRottingen/KristofferRottingen/README.md

 - 👋 Hi, I’m @KristofferRottingen.
 I am a 21 year old, full-time student at Noroff University.
-I`m studying Frontend Development.
+I`m currently a Frontend Developer at Elements Productions AS.
 - 👀 Skills i have:
 - HTML
 - CSS